About us

 Research areas

-Artificial Intelligence is the group's largest research axis and connects the rest of the areas through learning-based models, optimization, and data-driven sensing.
+Artificial Intelligence is the group's largest research axis and connects the rest of the areas through learning-based models, optimization, physics-aware reasoning, and high-dimensional data analysis.

 Artificial intelligence optical layer and computational decoder diagram